Steve6546/Wallpapers/docs/modules/usage/prompting/prompting-best-practices.md

 # Prompting Best Practices

-When working with OpenHands AI software developer, providing clear and effective prompts is key to getting accurate and useful responses.
+When working with AZM AI AI software developer, providing clear and effective prompts is key to getting accurate and useful responses.
 This guide outlines best practices for crafting effective prompts.

 ## Characteristics of Good Prompts